Dog neutering and spaying FAQs

 - Dogs can sometimes experience an upset tummy as a reaction to the anaesthetic.
 Help them avoid this by giving them bland food for their first few meals after their operation.

-- Give your dog any medication provided by your vet for their post-surgery care.
+- Give any medication provided by your vet for post-surgery care.
 This can include painkillers, antibiotics and anti-inflammatory medicine.

 - Your vet will schedule check-ups 3 and 10 days after your pet’s operation to monitor their recovery.

 - Your dog can go outside the day after their operation, but walk them on a lead until they get the all-clear after their 10 day check-up.

 - To stop them licking or scratching their wound, dogs will have to wear a buster “cone” collar for up to 10 days after their operation.
 If this irritates your pet, wearing a t-shirt may be more comfortable for them.

 All dogs are bound to be a little drowsy after their operation, but they should be back to their normal, lively selves very soon.
 After that, the recovery process varies per gender, as the operations are different.
 There are a few things you can do to help your furry boy or girl heal after being neutered.

 Sometimes neutering is associated with weight gain due to the hormonal changes that take lace after neutering.
 You can help them stay fit with regular exercise and by reducing their calorie intake with smaller food portions, as they won't may not need quite as much food as before.
 Read our information on Keeping Fit and Healthy for further guidance.